What Stem Cells Really Are + How To Boost Them Naturally For Regenerative Health

 Compared with the control group, the intervention group following the prolonged "fast" experienced a reduction in body weight, abdominal fat, blood pressure, fasting glucose, lipids (total and LDL cholesterol), inflammation (C-reactive protein), and a tumor marker called IGF-1.
 The FMD results were so compelling, Longo and colleagues received a patent.

-This important clinical trial demonstrated safety of the FMD and efficacy in reducing key biomarkers (risk factors) involved in aging, metabolic health, and chronic disease.
+This important clinical trial9 demonstrated safety of the FMD and efficacy in reducing key biomarkers (risk factors) involved in aging, metabolic health, and chronic disease.
 The clinical trial results were so compelling, Longo and colleagues received a patent.

 Fasting personally helped improve my health.